lwmqn/qnode/README.md

 ********************************************
 <a name="API_deregister"></a>
 ### .deregister([callback])
 Publish a deregistering request to the Server for the Client to leave the network.
+The Server will remove the Client from the registry and returns a status code of 202 to the Client when succeeds, and a `'deregistered'` event will also be fired.

 **Arguments:**